BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 To scan text defining a seed, just copy it into your Clipboard and click Paste.

 Note that for these methodologies, **Seed Tool** expects the QR code or the clipboard to contain a [Uniform Resource](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), a standardized way to encode data in an efficient and self-identifying way.
-This will usually mean a [`ur-crypto-seed`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed).
+This will usually mean a [`ur:crypto-seed`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed).

-Besides scanning seeds, you can also use this view to scan SSKR shares (See "Importing SSKR Shares") or respond to a `ur:crypto-request` (see "Answering Requests"), as described below.
+Besides using scan to import seeds, you can also use this view to import SSKR shares (See "Importing SSKR Shares") or respond to a `ur:crypto-request` (see "Answering Requests"), as described below.

 ### Importing a Seed via Cut and Paste

-The **add** ("+") button below the main menu gives a number of options for creating seeds in **Seed Tool**, but also lets you input text as hex bytes, `ur:crypto-seed`, Bytewords, or BIP39 Mnemonic Words.
+The **add** ("+") button below the main menu gives a number of options for creating seeds in **Seed Tool**, but also lets you input text as hex bytes, [`ur:crypto-seed`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed), [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md), or [BIP39 Mnemonic Words](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
 In each case, you just type or paste the words, and then click "Done".

 The following show examples of the data you might input for each data type:

 * **Hex Bytes:** 59F2293A5BCE7D4DE59E71B4207AC5D2
 * **`ur:crypto-seed`:** `ur:crypto-seed/oyadgdhkwzdtfthptokigtvwnnjsqzcxknsktdhpyljeda`
-* **Byte Words:** hawk whiz diet fact help taco kiwi gift view noon jugs quiz crux kiln silk tied omit keno lung jade
+* **Bytewords:** hawk whiz diet fact help taco kiwi gift view noon jugs quiz crux kiln silk tied omit keno lung jade
 * **BIP 39 Mnemonic Words:** fly mule excess resource treat plunge nose soda reflect adult ramp planet

 Again, you can also add add SSKR shares, as described below.